shazahm1/WP-Syntax/README.txt

     }
     ?>

 This allows for a great possibility of different customizations.
 Be sure to review the [GeSHi Documentation](http://qbnz.com/highlighter/geshi-doc.html).

 == Changelog ==

+= 0.9.13 09/01/12 =
+* FEATURE: Added a new "src" shortcode option to allow reference of the source filename.
+Props: Steffen Vogel
+* BUG: Properly enqueue the CSS file.
+* BUG: Updated TinyMCE whitelist to allows required tags.
+Props: Steffen Vogel
+* OTHER: Updated GeSHi to 1.0.8.11
+* OTHER: Remove old unused code.
+* OTHER: Imporved line highlighting.
+Props: Steffen Vogel
+* OTHER: Added some additional CSS styles to help keep theme's from breaking the presentation of the code.

 **0.9.12** : Fixed a range bug in the new highlight feature.